 The zoning and corresponding standards are created to support economic development, a sustainable tax base, and job creation by establishing the predictability of private development along corridors and across property lines to support and leverage investment in Volcano Heights.
-Infrastructure and utilities, such as safe, reliable electric service, are essential to economic development for the Plan area.
+Infrastructure and utilities, such as safe, reliable electric service, is the cornerstone of are essential to economic development for the Plan area.
+[1]